-- Donating money for the establishment or operation of a child care facility or program in Colorado.
-This is limited to:
+- Donating money for the establishment or operation of a Colorado child care facility or program to include:

 - A licensed child care center,